bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 1. Open your project’s page on [bitrise.io](https://www.bitrise.io/).
 2. Select the **Team** tab.
 3. Scroll down to the **Connected Apple Developer Portal Account** section.
 4. Select an account by the **App Store Connect API** or **Session based authentication (deprecated)** drop downs.
 You can select both authentication methods if that’s what your Workflow requires.
-Make sure you test your connection.
+Make sure you test your **Session based authentication**'s connection.
 Please note that only app owner’s and admin’s connected Apple Developer Accounts will appear in the lists.

    ![](/img/connected-apple-dev-portal.png)